ko0rr/informatics/README.md

-# computer-science
+# informatics
-lections + labs + additional materials
+lections + labs

-*  this repository contains files about computer science (cs)
+*  this repository contains files about informatics
-*  lecture folders contain lecture materials + presentations
+*  lecture folders contain lecture materials
 *  lab folders contain tasks + programms + reports
-*  additional materials - intersting links, articles, courses, books
-*  all files are divided into courses and each course is divided into semesters
+*  the most important link in your life: https://xn--f1arg.xn--80asehdb/

 ** maybe there will be a folder with exam questions and my answers..